joomla/rfc/proposed/rfc-meta.md

 process is an appropriate tool to address this kind of problems, and will additionally increase the (not only the perceived) professionalism of the project.

+The main advantages of having an RfC procedure are

+* **reduced number of issues**, because feature requests will be handled in the RfC repository
+* **less work for volunteers**, because they don't write code for the trash bin, which happens too often with the current approach ("show code, then we decide")
+* **less useless discussion** about things already decided on, because the RfC process documents the decisions (why we do it this way, and also why we don't do it the other way)
+* **open for non-developers**, because only the first two sections of the meta document (*Summary* and *Why Bother*) are needed to start the process
+* **less maintenance**, because the RfC procedure leads to better maintainable code
+* **improved communication**, because the process involves other departments
+* **improved quality**, because the process ensures architectural suitable solutions

 ## 3. Scope

 ### 3.1 Goals